Who We Are

 Our in-house team works closely with our vendor partners to collate the survey results and analyze the data (e.g., case mix adjustment, weighting for disproportional sampling) for different audiences.

-Please consider joining our virtual Patient-Centred Measurement Community of Practice (PCM CoP).
 Members of our PCM CoP benefit from having access to a community of system partners, peers and ideas that support them to better understand and implement strategies for working with PCM data collected in British Columbia.
 Rick Sawatzky, PhD, RN, Canada Research Chair in Equitable People-Centered Health Measurement, facilitates the CoP.
+For more information, please contact us here.

 Reporting

 From comprehensive technical reports to one-page storyboards, our reports summarize the quantitative and qualitative data collected from surveys completed by patients who receive healthcare in British Columbia.
 Each report is designed for a specific purpose and audience.
-For example, qualitative feedback in the form of patient narrative comments are transcribed, masked to omit any personal identifiers, and made available through a searchable database.
+For example, qualitative feedback in the form of patient narrative comments are transcribed and masked to omit any personal identifiers.
 Comments are coded and provide useful “stories” to illustrate the numerical results of our surveys or can be further analyzed to discover deeper themes to inform improvement efforts.

 Sharing Results